• Skip to secondary menu

 November 7, 2022 By Eleanor Hoh Leave a Comment

+Try this stir fry for cooking flavorful vegetables so you’ll LOVE them!
 Do you hate vegetables or find them difficult to cook?
-I get so many emails from Wok Stars who used to hate vegetables till they started using tips from my online class now enjoy cooking and eating them!
+I get so many emails from Wok Stars who used to hate vegetables till they started using tips from my online class and now enjoy cooking and eating them!
 They’re so happy their kids or partners devour their veggies and LOVE them‼️

 Easy Weeknight Dinner: Grilled Ribs with stir fried broccoli and cauliflower florets.

-In Asia, we enjoy eating our vegetables with every meal even from a very young age and I’m happy to share how we cook them so you’ll enjoy them too.
+In Asia, we enjoy eating vegetables with every meal even from a very young age and I’m happy to share how to cook them so you’ll enjoy them too.

 This stir fry process works especially well with firm stemmed veggies like gorgeous multi colored cauliflower & broccoli florets.
 Crunchy on the outside but tender inside!
 Sprinkling spices at the end of the stir fry gives them a punch of flavor.